-For much of the advance up the axis of the Inchon-Seoul highway, and even sometimes traveling cross-country, Marines used amphibian tractors as personnel carriers protected along the way by M-26 tanks.
-The North Koreans, in turn, tried to choke off these advances with ambushes and antitank mines.
+For much of the advance up the axis of the Inchon-Seoul highway, and even sometimes traveling cross-country, Marines used amphibian tractors as personnel carriers pro-

 Battalion advanced uneventfully and now held high ground overlooking the FBHL.
-His patrols reached the edge of Ascom City-

-once the village of Taejong-ni and now the remnants of a huge service command that had been used by the U.S. Army during the occupation-to his front.
-The sea was to his left.
+His patrols reached the edge of Ascom Cityonce the village of Taejong-ni and now the remnants of a huge service command that had been used by the U.S. Army during the occu-